gmc-code/PC-Python/docs/turtle/turtle_rectangle_progressions.rst

 | The code progressions below draw a rectangle.
 | With each version, an improvement is made.
 | Firstly, only sequencing is used, with no iteration.
-| Iteration, using a for loop, reduces the code lines.
+| Iteration, using a for-loop, reduces the code lines.
 | Placing the code in a function allows for code reuse with the use of arguments.

 ----